AllonKleinLab/CLiNC/README.md

 ## Usage

 CLiNC is available as a [python package](https://github.com/AllonKleinLab/Cell-Lineage-from-Normalized-Covariance/tree/master/clinc_python) and an [R package](https://github.com/AllonKleinLab/Cell-Lineage-from-Normalized-Covariance/tree/master/clinc_R).
+Detection of cross-hierarchy differentiation pathways is only available in python.